 Some authorities recommend using rock salt saying that iodised salt is more likely to sting. www.ent-consult.com is a useful website.

 Other authorities recommend using a teaspoon of salt to a pint of water, and increasing it by half a teaspoon of salt each week up to three teaspoons of salt to a pint of water.

 Vitamin D is one of my major active research interests.
 Vitamin D helps make a powerful natural antibiotic in the body, which helps fight infection.
-I try to get most of my patient’s vitamin D levels between 100-120nmol/L nmol/L. I am currently the prinicipal investigator for a New Zealand Health Council research grant looking more closely into the influence of vitamin D supplementation on sinusitis and bronchiectasis.

 The ultrasound treatment of sinusitis has been another research interest.
 Bacteria are now recognised as existing in two forms – free floating (planktonic) or in sophisticated communities called biofilms.
 Bacteria within biofilms are difficult to culture and highly refractory to antibiotic treatment.
 Biofilms could explain some of the paradoxes associated with chronic rhinosinusitis.
 As antibiotics are largely ineffective in the treatment of bacterial biofilms, alternative therapeutic strategies including blocking molecular communication (quorum sensing) between bacteria, inhibiting biofilm matrix production and interventions that damage bacterial membranes are being explored as treatment options.

 In the laboratory setting ultrasound enhances the killing of bacteria in biofilms both in vitro and in animal models.
 Ultrasound appears able to do this also in humans and can be a useful adjunctive treatment in sinusitis.